-Lodgic Everyday Community is celebrating its grand opening this week and regardless if you plan to utilize their coworking concept or drop your children off in the unique Lodgic Kids Camp, you now have two new dining options on South Neil Street in Champaign.
+Regardless if you plan to utilize the coworking concept or childcare convenience of Lodgic, you now have two new dining options on South Neil Street in Champaign.

 While the coworking spaces and Kids Camp require membership or fees of some sort, the Clever Moose Market Cafe and Everyday Kitchen Restaurant and Bar are open to the public just like any other dining establishment you would drop in on.
 My family and I enjoyed dinner at Everyday Kitchen, which is open for lunch, dinner and drinks seven days a week.